MrJackSpade/adaptive-p-docs/sections/04_algorithm.md

 The fundamental question Adaptive-P answers is not "which tokens are most likely?" but rather "which tokens occupy a specific probability range?"

 Consider a token distribution where:
-- Token A has probability 0.85
+- Token A has probability 0.60
+- Token B has probability 0.25
-- Token B has probability 0.10
+- Token C has probability 0.10
-- Token C has probability 0.05
+- Token D has probability 0.05

-Standard sampling will select Token A roughly 85% of the time.
-But what if we want to encourage selection of tokens in the 0.3–0.5 probability range—tokens the model considers "plausible but not dominant"?
+Standard sampling will select Token A roughly 60% of the time.
+But what if we want to encourage selection of tokens in the 0.2–0.4 probability range—tokens the model considers "plausible but not dominant"?

 Adaptive-P addresses this by applying a bell-curve transformation centered on the target probability.
-Tokens close to target receive high logits; distant tokens are suppressed.
-After softmax normalization, the resulting distribution favors tokens near the target.
+If target is 0.3, Token B (at 0.25) becomes favored over Token A (at 0.60), even though Token A started with higher probability.

 > **Graph [G-7]: Illustrative Bell Curve**
 > *Show the logit transformation curve centered at targets 0.3, 0.5, and 0.7.
 Label clearly as "illustrative of transformation function only" since real distributions are sparse and don't form continuous curves.*